Willem I Lock: Rebuilt of Willem I Lock (1864-1868)

-On 16 December 1864, only one day after Willem III Lock had been commissioned, Willem I Lock was decommissioned, and cut of by a dam, so it could be repaired.
+On 16 December 1864, only one day after Willem III Lock had been commissioned, Willem I Lock was decommissioned, and cut off by a dam, so it could be repaired.
 It soon proved that the damage to the lock was indeed as serious as had been deduced from the influx of salt water in the polder.
 The wooden floor had suffered so much from the shipworm that it was decided to replace it with a brick floor.
 The damage to the vertical brickwork was also extensive.

 The extensive damage also makes clear why the extra Willem III Lock was built.
 According to J.F.W.
 Conrad, Willem III Lock had to be built, because the situation with the defective lock exposed the port of Amsterdam to the high risk of a sudden total blockade of shipping.
 The alternative was to repair the lock, but the defects were so serious, that repairs would also take an unacceptable amount of time.

 On 25 June 1868 the small lock was reopened.
 On 12 December 1868 the large lock was reopened.
-Meanwhile the names Schutsluis Willem I (Willem I Lock) and Schutsluis Willem III (Willem III Lock) were officially introduced on 6 October 1864.
+Meanwhile, the names Schutsluis Willem I (Willem I Lock) and Schutsluis Willem III (Willem III Lock) were officially introduced on 6 October 1864.